MicrosoftDocs/powerapps-docs/articles/functions/function-language.md

 # Language function in PowerApps #

-Returns the locale of the current user.
+Returns the language tag of the current user.

 ## Description ##

-The **Language** function returns the language and region of the current user.
-The return value is a language tag in the format:
+The **Language** function returns the language and region of the current user as a language tag.

-***xx*-*YY***

-where *xx* is the two character abbreviation of the language and *YY* is the two character abbreviation of the region.
-This text is in the format of a [normalized IETF BCP-47 language tag](https://tools.ietf.org/html/bcp47).

 Use the language information to tailor your app across locales.
-For example, if you are creating an app that will be used in Italy and France, you can use **Language** to automatically display Italian and French strings to your users in those different locales.
-This is often referred to as localization.
+For example, if you are creating an app that will be used in Italy and France, you can use **Language** to automatically display Italian and French strings to your users in those different locations.

+### Lanugage tags ###

+The return value of this function is a language tag text in the format:

+**"*xx*-*YY*"**

+where *xx* is the two character abbreviation for the language and *YY* is the two character abbreviation for the region.
+This format is the same as the [IETF BCP-47 language tag](https://tools.ietf.org/html/bcp47) format.

-To see the list of supported locales, type **Text( 1234, "", ** in the formula bar or advanced view and scroll through the list of locales suggested for the third argument.
+For example, English in the United States uses the language tag "en-US".
+To see the list of supported language tags, type **Value( "1", ** in the formula bar or advanced view and scroll through the list of locales suggested for the second argument.

-The **Text** and **Value** functions also use these same language tags.
-Use these functions for translating to and from text strings in a locale aware manner.
+The **Text** and **Value** functions also use language tags.
+Use these functions for translating to and from text strings in a global aware manner.

 ## Syntax ##